sadatmalik/fusion-web/README.md

 # Fusion Web

-Fusion is a microservices based web application for personal finance management and analytics.
+Fusion is a microservices based web application offering a suite of financial tools and integrations for the management and analytics of personal wealth.

 ## Installation